ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 .. code-block::

-    find a snippet that comboine all that into one thing !
+    find a snippet that combine all that into one thing !